 Top Mistakes Beginner RVers Make (And Regret)

 Buying your first RV is exciting, but a lot of the regret comes not from the trip itself, but from misunderstandings about the RV you’ve just bought.
 From maintenance misses to layout oversights, these mistakes can cost thousands and sour your first adventures.
-Here’s a breakdown of the most common RV-specific mistakes new owners make — plus how to avoid them.
+Here’s a breakdown of the most common RV-specific mistakes new owners make—and how to avoid them.

 Advertisement